faruqem/p4/readme.md

 * 95%+ real life production ready.
 * Tables are seeded with real life test data.
 * A solid effort to bridge the gap between end users and developers.
+* Added all the essential features mentioned in the planning doc along with the first four non-essential features.

 ###Production Readiness
 * The software is 95%+ ready for a real life use.